-Perhaps the first thing to be noted about the contemporary southern novel is how little it is touched by postmodernism, the writings of John Barth and Ishmael Reed excepted.
-Barth remains basically faithful to the postmodernism that he did much to make popular in America, and he has continued to give us huge novels as cerebral as they are bawdy in LETTERS (1979)2, an epistolary stew of characters from his various novels, and The Last Voyage of Somebody the Sailor (1991), in which the central character entertains contemporaries of Sindbad with stories of twentieth-century experience.
-The American vogue for such epistemological extravaganzas is clearly passing, however, and the twinned novels Sabbatical: A Romance (1982) and Tidewater Tales (1987) defer to realism in ways that suggest Barth may be testing his own allegiance to the postmodern yaunt.
-Not so, San Francisco-based Ishmael Reed. who remains wholly faithful to his antic, disturbing, essentially postmodern depiction of American racism.
-Two of his most recent novels.
-The Terrible Twos (1982) and The Terrible Threes (1989) are pan-mythic performances that splice the legend of Santa Claus and his assistant Black Peter with the Voudoun myths of Rasta and Nicolaite.
+Barth and Ishmael Reed excepted.
+Barth remains basically faithful to the postmodernísm that be did much to make popular in Arnerica, and he has continued to give us huge novels as Ilha do Desterro 30, 1993, pp. 13-27 cerebral as they are bawdy in LETTERS (1979)2, an epistolary stew of characters from bis various novels, and The Last Voyage of Somebody the Sailor (1991), in which the central character entertains contemporaries of Sindbad with stories of twentieth-century experience.
+The American vogue for such epistemological extravaganzas is clearly passing, however, and the twinned novels Sabbatical: A Romance (1982) and Tidewater Tales (1987) defer to realism in ways that suggest Barth may be testing bis own allegiance to the postmodern vaunt.
+Not so, San Francisco-based Ishmael Reed, who remains wholly faithful to his antic, disturbing, essentially postmodern depiction of American racism.
+Two of bis most recent novels, The Terrible Twos (1982) and The Terrible Threes (1989) are pan-mythic performances that splice the legend of Santa Claus and bis assistant Black Peter with the Voudoun myths of Rasta and Nicolaite.
 If neither Barth nor Reed is ordinarily described as a southern novelist, it is because both are so greatly identified with postmodernism: the parochialism of the southern literary establishment is such that those who align themselves with Yankee and European high-falutinness are generally denied entrance to the canon3.
 Except for the occasional experiment in postmodernism - George Garrett's Poison Pen (1986), Mary Lee Settle's The Killing Ground (1982) - few canonically southern writers have worked in the mode.4